 The historic salinity data time series for Sadhana Bay covers much of the same period as that for water temperature.
-Salinity data at 10 m depth were extracted from the studies of Shannon & Stander (1977), Monteiro & Brundrit (1990), Monteiro et al. (1990) and Monteiro et al. (2000) and are presented in Figure 6-13.
+Salinity data at 10 m depth were extracted from the studies of Shannon & Stander (1977), Monteiro & Brundrit (1990), Monteiro et al. (1990) and Monteiro et al. (2000) and are presented in Figure 6.9.
 There was little variation in salinity with depth.
 Under summer conditions when the water column is stratified, surface salinities may be slightly elevated due to evaporation, therefore, salinity measurements from deeper water more accurately reflect those of the source water.
+Oceanic surface waters tend to be low in nutrients, limiting primary production (i.e., phytoplankton growth).
+The oceanic water intrusions into Saldanha Bay that were identified from the temperature and salinity measurements corresponded to low levels of nitrate and chlorophyll concentrations measured at the same time as salinity and temperature peaks (Figure 6.10).
+This highlights the impacts of the changes in physical oceanography (water temperature and salinity) in the immediate area on the biological processes (nitrate and chlorophyll) occurring within Saldanha Bay (Monteiro & Brundrit 1990).